Fellowship

 Show the work

 Translating research to impact is central to Cornell Tech’s ethos.
 A goal of this collaboration is to make a significant work the artist is excited to show, that makes a difference to their practice, and that is a contribution to the field.
-Backslash will help to show the work on Cornell Tech’s campus.
+Backslash can help to show the work on Cornell Tech’s campus.
 In addition, the artist should arrange to show the work through their own channels, e.g., at an upcoming show, in response to a biennial invitation, etc. It may also be possible for Backslash to help arrange or coordinate opportunities.

 Engage with the campus

 Over the course of the academic year, the artist is expected to spend at least one month on Cornell Tech’s campus.
-In addition to collaborating with their student partner, the artist should participate in academic programs as appropriate and contribute to the art and culture of Cornell Tech.
+In addition to collaborating with their partner, the artist should participate in academic programs as appropriate and contribute to the art and culture of Cornell Tech.
 This may include giving at least one campus talk presenting the results of the collaboration, guest lecturing in a course or seminar series, organizing an artist panel on an emerging area of art, etc. Backslash staff can help facilitate these opportunities.

-Assist with documentation and communication
+Documentation and communication

 The artist will document their work for the Backslash website and pursue other channels to share and discuss the work.